-In Missouri, the law recognizes the importance of father-child relationships and gives equal fathers child custody rights to custody and visitation.
+In Missouri, the law recognizes the importance of father-child relationships.
+And, in addition, it gives equal fathers child custody rights to custody and visitation.

-Unfortunately, many dads still feel as though they are at the mercy of their child’s mom, and have no voice when it comes to making important decisions regarding the health, education and general welfare of their children.
+Unfortunately, many dads still feel as though they are at the mercy of their child’s mom.
+And that they have no voice when it comes to making important decisions regarding the health, education and general welfare of their children.

 At the St. Charles-based law office of Flesner Wentzel, we help fathers protect their visitation and custody rights, and obtain the parenting time they need to develop relationships with their children.

 St. Louis Paternity Attorneys

 Today, there are many children who are born outside of marriage.
 However, even when parents agree on the paternity of their child, unmarried fathers must take steps to gain legal rights to custody and visitation.